 This is an error due to excessive temperature inside the player.
 Remove the CD by pressing the EJECT button.
 After a short time, reinsert the CD.
 The CD can be played when the temperature of the player returns to normal.

 UNPLAYABLE:

 The file is unplayable in this audio system (only MP3 or WMA CD).

-Compact disc with MP3 or WMA (if so equipped)
+Compact Disc with MP3 or WMA

 Terms: